serge-kaimin/ubuntudoo-it/staging/README.md

 That script runs each time when required to prebuild addons.

-#Check very important feature.
+Check very important feature.
 During prebuilding of addons, you can reference special revision (commit) of code, to be sure that Odoo's revision is working well with Odoo's module revision.
 In that case you need to identify commit's ID, then cd to diretory and perform git checkout.

-#Example of code for special revision of l10n-italy code:
+Example of code for special revision of l10n-italy code:
-(echo "Checkout to commit" && cd l10n-italy && git checkout 31e23cf74fad99a90b82c909fcb7ed51ae19d9d6)
+* (echo "Checkout to commit" && cd l10n-italy && git checkout 31e23cf74fad99a90b82c909fcb7ed51ae19d9d6)

-4.2.
+4.2. choose which enveronment to use

-cd development
+cd dev

 cd staging

 cd production

+original images are stored in 12.0, 11.0, and 8.0 directories

 4.3 Prebuild addons